 The response pack contains the following forms:

-• an acknowledgment of service to use to confirm that you got the documents.
+? an acknowledgement of service to use to confirm that you got the documents.
 You only need to send this form back if you don’t agree you owe the money.

 You must do one of the following within 14 days of the of claim being sent:

-• return the defence form to the court together with the acknowledgment of service
+? return the defence form to the court together with the acknowledgement of service

-• return the acknowledgment of service only, if you need extra time to fill in the defence form.
+? return the acknowledgement of service only, if you need extra time to fill in the defence form.
 This will give you an extra 14 days to return the defence form, but you must do this within 28 days of the of claim being sent